 IX.
 Decisions of the Federal Administrative Court

-Judgements of the Federal Administrative Court are always final between the parties since there is no further legal remedy against them.
-The finality of the judgement operates against any proceedings concerning the respective subject-matter, even in other branches of the judiciary.
+Judgments of the Federal Administrative Court are always final between the parties since there is no further legal remedy against them.
+The finality of the judgment operates against any proceedings concerning the respective subject-matter, even in other branches of the judiciary.

 Judgments of the lower courts become final between the parties once all legal remedy against them has been exhausted or is not availed of within the time-limit prescribed by law.

 Decisions of the Federal Administrative Court can be found in the following publications:

 - Entscheidungen des Bundesverwaltungsgerichts (Official Collection of the Court's decisions)

 - Buchholz, Sammel- und Nachschlagewerk der Rechtsprechung des Bundesverwaltungsgerichts (Buchholz' Reports on the Case-law of the Federal Administrative Court)